shimdevkun/InboxConsoleApp/README.md

 2. Download or clone the repository

-3. Open a terminal window in the repository foler
+3. Open a terminal window in the repository folder

 4. Go to the classes folder